 Following the success in securing the Siju-Rewak Elephant Corridor in Meghalaya State, in 2007 WLT and WTI turned their attention to a second corridor site, this time in Kerala State in Southern India.

 The site in question is one of 88 corridors identified by WTI as traditional routes for elephants to move between forest areas.
-Approximately 6km by 1.5km, the corridor connects the Tirunelli and Kudrakote Reserve Forests and provides elephants with a safe passage between major wildlife sanctuaries in the region.
+Covering approximately 2,200 acres, the corridor connects the Tirunelli and Kudrakote Reserve Forests and provides elephants with a safe passage between major wildlife sanctuaries in the region.

 The protection of the Tirunelli-Kudrakote corridor was completed in 2012 following the phased, voluntary relocation of a number of villages away from the corridor.
 As well as benefiting villagers by moving them into areas with less human-wildlife conflict, the project also organised workshops to assist residents in developing sustainable livelihoods.

 The Wayanad region of Kerala is particularly important because it makes up part of the natural habitat used by Asia’s single largest elephant population.
 The region is also home to a number of other mammal species, including the Tiger and the Gaur.